DanMatrixLab/ProteinCodeShell/README.md

 ## Development
 - Contributions are welcome!
 Please open an issue or submit a pull request.
- - For any questions or suggestions, feel free to contact us at: metatea@yeah.net
+ - For any questions or suggestions, feel free to contact us at: contact@proteincode.tech

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.